 Also, I like most keen cyclists, really enjoy eating after a workout so part two of my reason for visiting was to check out the food and beverage scene in Red Deer on my bike.

-Here are the stops that made me fall in love with the biking in Red Deer
+Here are the places that made me love biking in Red Deer

 Before you get started, pick up a map of Waskasoo Park from the Visitor Centre.
 Take a look and you’ll notice a ribbon of green on either side of the Red Deer River.
 Bike trails run through that ribbon on both sides of the river, at least in places.